ge-wu/CMPT434/play_around/README.md

 Please check the design documentation for more detail and testing.

-### Usage
+### Prerequisite

-In the terminal, change the directory to the program directory and run `make`.
+Open a Linux terminal, change the directory to the program directory and run `make`.
 Four executable file should be generated: `tcp_server, udp_server, ` `proxy,` and `tcp_client`.

+Use `hostname`, `hostnamectl`, or `cat /proc/sys/kernel/hostname` to check the hostname of your machine.
+This application is developed on `tux8`, which will guarantee work with hostname `tux8`.

 Finally, make sure you have Internet connection.

 #### Question 1
 We need two terminals for this part.
 Run ```./tcp_server``` to start the TCP